Low-income Energy Assistance Program (LEAP)

 LEAP is designed to help low-income households meet their winter home heating costs; it does not pay the entire cost of home heating.
 LEAP is a federally funded program made available through the U.S. Department of Health and Human Services.
 LEAP also receives funding from Energy Outreach Colorado, a local non-profit organization.
 Energy Outreach Colorado's funding comes from contributions from the energy industry as well as from individual energy consumers.

 To be eligible for benefits, households must pay heating costs to a utility company or fuel supplier, or pay heating costs as part of their rent.
-Household income may not exceed 185% of the federal poverty guidelines.
-(In 2008, the maximum monthly income for a one-person household is $1,604).
+Household income may not exceed 165% of the federal poverty guidelines (in 2016, the maximum monthly income for a one-person household was $1,634).

 The Gunnison/Hinsdale Department of Human Services accepts applications from November through April each year.
 GCEA members may obtain applications by calling 970-641-3244 or 1-866-432-8435.